-A latching output sensor (like the auto-reset models), is typically equipped with a test button integral to the sensor and two terminals to attachment of an external contact, usually a button mounted to the enclosure door, enabling the sensor to be reset after a fault is detected without opening the panel.
-At least one sensor manufacturer's sensors provide capacity to install several reset buttons, allowing the sensor to be reset from multiple locations.
+A latching output sensor, like the auto-reset models, is typically equipped with a test button integral to the sensor.
+Two additional terminals allow attachment of an external contact, usually a button mounted to the enclosure door, enabling the sensor to be reset after a fault is detected without opening the panel.
+At least one manufacturer's sensors provide capacity to install several reset buttons, allowing the sensor to be reset from multiple locations.